 Sentosa is a small island resort in the southern part of Singapore.
 There are many activities on the island, but I will highlight the ones that are suitable for young children:

 Singapore Cable Car

-To start your journey into Sentosa, you could take the cable car from Mount Faber station, which will take you to Sentosa station.
-Once there, you can switch to the Sentosa line, about 5 minutes walk away, to continue your ride around Sentosa.
+To start your journey into Sentosa, you could take the Mount Faber line cable car from Mount Faber station, which will take you down to Sentosa station.
+Once there, you can switch to the Sentosa line, about 5 minutes walk away, to continue your cable car ride in Sentosa.

 The cable car is a cool way to see Singapore from above.
 It was such a hit with my toddler!
 We happened to go during one of their re-opening days (after renovation) and they were giving unlimited rides, and we spent almost the entire day riding the cable car back and forth.

-Tip: Children below 4 years old can go on the cable car for free!
-This is one of the few exceptions where attraction is still free for a 3-year-old.
+💡 Tip: Children below 4 years old can go on the cable car for free!
+This is one of the few exceptions where the attraction is still free for a 3-year-old.
 Also, there is a priority line for those who are bringing a stroller or small child – just make sure you get on the elevator to get to the platform of the cable car, which will bring you straight to the priority line.

 SEA Aquarium at Resorts World Sentosa

 The aquarium at Sentosa is one of my favorites!
 They have showcased a large variety of aquatic life – starting with a shark aquarium, a jellyfish aquarium (my favorite), and a giant aquarium with manta rays, sharks, and other large animals.
 There is also a touch pool at the end where you can touch some of the animals – but not before washing your hands of course.